 (b) Schedule I.

-[Note: references to the Minister and Department of Agriculture and Marketing have been updated throughout in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
+[Note: Effective February 24, 2006, references to the Minister of Agriculture and Marketing and Department of Agriculture and Marketing throughout these regulations should be read as references to the Minister of Agriculture and Department of Agriculture in accordance with Order in Council 2006-121 under the Public Service Act, R.S.N.S.
 1989, c.
-376, effective February 24, 2006.]
+376.]

 Part I - Standards for Lamb Carcasses

 (a) the front shanks have a break joint showing well defined ridges;

 (b) the hind shanks are streaked with blood deposits;

 (c) the ribs are narrow and slightly rounded; and